-If the employee develops symptoms at any time during the 14-day period, they should be sent home immediately.
+If the employee develops symptoms at any time, they should be sent home immediately.
 Surfaces in their workspace must be cleaned and disinfected.
-Information on persons who may have had contact with the ill employee during the time the employee had symptoms and 2 days prior to symptoms should be compiled.

 When a supervisor reasonably believes, based on objective evidence, that an employee is experiencing symptoms akin to COVID-19 (according to the CDC: fever, cough, and shortness of breath), the supervisor can send the employee home.
-The Department of Administration recommends supervisors document their observations and reasons for sending an employee home
+The Department of Administration recommends supervisors document their observations and reasons for sending an employee home.